Breaking: 2 brothers killed as truck crushes Okada rider, passenger in Lagos

 Driver on the run

-The truck driver for fear of being lynched by an angry mob, is on the run.
+The truck driver for fear of being lynched by an angry mob is on the run, The Street Journal added.

 The accident has also caused gridlock along the Lekki-Ajah road.